bmatthias/config-builder/README.md

 ####5.
 Change the order in which annotations are processed and use your own error messages

-You can change the order in which annotations are processed glabally or individually for each field.
+You can change the order in which annotations are processed globally or individually for each field.
 To specify a global order for parsing ValueExtractorAnnotation annotations, annotate the class with the
 @LoadingOrder annotation.
 To change the order for a certain field, annotate the field.
 The order may only contain ValueExtractorAnnotations, i.e.